Wave Formation

 Research

 Broadly speaking, I am interested in the changes happening to coastal communities.
-I focus on coral reef ecosystems, which are vital to fisheries globally (It is estimated that 1 out of every 4 fish species spends a portion of their life in a coral reef), local economies (i.e ecotourism, oceanic goods for sale) and shore protection.
+I focus on coral reef ecosystems, which are vital to fisheries globally (It is estimated that 1 out of every 4 fish species spends a portion of their life in a coral reef), local economies (i.e., ecotourism, oceanic goods for sale), and shore protection.
 Reefs, however are not doing well, and we see their demise happening at an expedited speed.
-Typically reefs are full of corals, fish, invertebrates, and a variety of other organisms.
+Typically, reefs are full of corals, fish, invertebrates, and various other organisms.
 They are underwater cities, however when stressed vital members of the community are loss.
 A warning sign for reef degradation is the transition from coral dominance to algae dominance.
 Throughout my career I have focused on the environmental changes that allow algae to succeed, preventing the return of healthy coral-dominated states.
-For most of my graduate career, I deployed a multitude of field experiment and collected samples for nutrient assays among reefs in the South Pacific.
-For my postdocs and currently I employ metabarcoding techniques to assess how nutrient enrichment and altered herbivore communities shift algal and bacterial communities in the reefs of French Polynesia.
+For most of my graduate career, I deployed a multitude of field experiments and collected samples for nutrient assays among reefs in the South Pacific.
+For my postdocs, I currently employ metabarcoding techniques to assess how nutrient enrichment and altered herbivore communities shift algal and bacterial communities in coastal systems across the globe.

-The society we live in has been unforgiving to Black Women.
-I navigate professional spaces that were never met for me , a Black Woman and a Marine Scientist, to exists.
-I want change and use my platform to make the change needed for a more diverse group of scientist to exist.
-I am cofounder of A WOC Space, (Pronounced A WOKE Space) an organization that focuses on creating a safer space for Women of Color(WOC), the most oppressed group in the workplace to exist.
-We provide support for WOC and offer trainings to assist employers in changing the culture of their workplaces.
-Many of the changes we explore in A WOC Space directly apply to my workspaces; we need to create spaces that truly welcome diversity, not snuff it out .
-In 2020, I was a co-organizer for the first #Blackinmarinescience week, which highlighted the work and experiences of Black Marine Scientist.
-It was a huge success and the organization has grown legs; bringing on full-time staff, providing professional development opportunities for Black peoples, and spreading environmental awareness.
-Currently I am the board chair of the nonprofit, Black in Marine Science (BIMS).
-Check out our YouTube channel for a variety of videos created by Black ocean aficionados that focus on a wide variety of marine topics.
+I navigate professional spaces that were never met for me to exists.
+I want change, and I use my platform to make some of the changes needed for a more diverse group of scientists to exist.
+I am cofounder of A WOC Space, (Pronounced A WOKE Space) an organization that focuses on creating a safer workspaces for employees.
+We provide support and offer training to assist employers in changing the culture of their workplaces.
+Many of the changes we explore in A WOC Space directly apply to my workspaces; we need to create spaces that truly welcome diversity, not snuff it out.
+In 2020, I was a co-organizer for the first #BIMS week, which highlighted the work and experiences of atypical Marine Scientists.
+It was a huge success, and the organization has grown its leg, bringing on full-time staff, providing professional development opportunities for people, and spreading environmental awareness throughout our globe.
+I am the Chief Science Officer at BIMS.
+Combining my passion for the ocean without leaving any aspects of my Blackness behind is a dream not afforded to most people.
+Through my position, I have helped secure over $3+ million and currently manage programs, mainly in the Chesapeake Bay, that link diverse stakeholders with their coastal communities while exposing them to environmental DNA (eDNA) technology.
+I am also the principal investigator on the Tidal Wave, a program that brings scholars of all generations (high school to retirees) from all over the globe to ocean science conferences while providing them professional development skills.
+Through my position at BIMS, I will continue expanding and amplifying the work done in coastal communities’ by strengthening our connections with the ocean.

 “Those who cannot forget the past are destined to remix it” -Evie Shockley